David Rappoport: Early life

-During World War I, the family had to escape Minsk and found refuge in the Polish city of Danzig, where his father was appointed as the rabbi of the city's Orthodox community.
+During World War I, the family had to escape Minsk and found refuge in the German city of Danzig, where his father was appointed as the rabbi of the city's Orthodox community.
 Soon after his arrival in Danzig however, R' David left to Vilna, the home of many distinguished Torah scholars, and soon traveled to learn in Ponevezh Yeshiva.
 He wrote his first sefer, Tzemach David, a work in which he provided answers for many of the difficulties of Rabbi Akiva Eiger, around that time.
 He was also learned in other subjects, knowledgeable in the sciences and able to decipher Egyptian hieroglyphics.
 Two years later he joined the Kovno Kollel, then under the leadership of the Alter of Slabodka (Rabbi Nosson Tzvi Finkel), who had the sefer Tzemach David published at the Kollel's expense.
 Soon after, Rabbi Rappoport wrote his second sefer, titled Mikdash David, which consisted of five volumes (four of which survived World War II).

 At some point, he married his wife, Fruma Rappoport-Segal.